anselm/web-llm-avatar/readme.md

 - https://huggingface.co/spaces/Xenova/whisper-word-level-timestamps
 - https://www.reddit.com/r/LocalLLaMA/comments/1fvb83n/open_ais_new_whisper_turbo_model_runs_54_times/ ?

-4) Server side Voice Recognition?
+7) Falback to server side Voice Recognition?

 This unfortunately ties an application to a server, which I find limiting.
 However the server can bring significant powers to bear on the problem, including improved audio filtering capabilities.
 Also browser loopback detection such as supported in browser using webrtc become available - and can be performed prior to sending audio to server.